Contact Us

 What would you do in order to survive?
 Of all the flowering plants (including the largest) in the world around 1% are parasitic, meaning they’ve taken to stealing their resources from a host.
 This is done by utilizing a structure called a haustorium which is a specialized organ that forms a connection between the thief and its host.
 It’s not without sacrifice, though.

 These plants give up the regular functions that our photosynthesizing species are known for.
-Along with no longer producing the chlorophyll that makes plants green, some other big tradeoffs exist in the form of smaller root systems, smaller seeds, and leaves that are either reduced or nonexistent.
+Along with no longer producing the chlorophyll that makes plants green, some other big tradeoffs are made resulting in smaller root systems, smaller seeds, and leaves that are either reduced or practically nonexistent.
 Read on to learn about the plants who leapfrog conventions and the lengths they’ll go to in order to ensure their survival.

 Ghost Pipe